-|KLM - facts at a glance|
+|Facts at a glance|

-Drink Full free bar
+Drink Full service

 The uniquely Dutch airline KLM is now strange mix of longhaul with few frills, and yet moderately high fares.
 KLM is the oldest airline in the world still operating under its original name (Koninklijke Luchtvaart Maatschappij - or Royal Aviation Company - if you really need to know), but it now merged with the French flag carrier.
 While the merger of KLM Royal Dutch Airlines, for years the flagship carrier of the Netherlands, and the Gallic giant Air France is yet to bed down, it's clear that onboard there are some unwelcome changes for passengers.
 Even though the powers that be have insisted both carriers will operate as semi-independent entities, mergers of lounges, codesharing, and the Frequent Flyer scheme continues.
 The entity is known as Air France-KLM, but both Air France and KLM continue under their own distinct brand names.